 By desorbing water vapor as well as activating hydrocarbons for oxygen radical oxidation, afterglow UV accelerates the cleaning process.
 Since the flowing UV afterglow fills the entire volume of the chamber, surfaces are illuminated from all angles.

 Figure 4.
-Spectrum of Evactron air plasma demonstrating characteristic UV wavelengths.
+A spectrum of Evactron air plasma demonstrating characteristic UV wavelengths.

 Complete Hydrocarbon Cleaning Confirmed by RGA Spectra